Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Impact of Sample Difficulty

 \subsection{Positive Samples}

-\cref{fig:easy_pos} shows the average scores on the \dataset validation set depending on the selection of positives with the \knn strategy.
+\cref{fig:easy_pos} shows the avg. scores on the \dataset validation set depending on the selection of positives with the \knn strategy.
 We only change $\positiveK$, while negative sampling remains fixed to its best setting (\cref{ssec:hard-negatives-results}).
-The \simthreshold strategy is omitted for positive sampling since it yields a poor performance throughout all tasks (Appendix~\ref{ssec:negative-results})

 The performance is relatively stable for $\positiveK{<}100$ with peak at $\positiveK{=}25$, for $\positiveK{>}100$ the performance declines as $\positiveK$ increases. \citet{PositivesSimilarImportant} state that positive samples should be semantically similar to each other, but not too similar to the query.
 For example, at $\positiveK{=}5$, positives may be a bit ``too easy'' to learn, such that they produce less informative gradients than the optimal setting $\positiveK{=}25$.
 Similarly, making $\positiveK$ too large leads to the \emph{sampling induced margin} being too small, such that \emph{positives collide with negative samples}, which creates contrastive label noise that degrades performance \citep{ContrastiveLearningLimitations}.

 Another observation is the standard deviation $\sigma$: One would expect $\sigma$ to be independent of $\positiveK$ since random seeds affect only the negatives.
 However, positives and negatives interact with each other through the triplet margin loss.
 Therefore, $\sigma$ is also affected by $\positiveK$.
+To account for the interaction of positives and negatives, one could sample simultaneously based on the distance to the query and the distance of positives and negatives to each other.